L.REL-112: Introduction to Theology & Religious Studies

 L.REL-335: Belief, Unbelief & the Good Life-AV

 The course examines arguments for and against the existence of God and studies how these arguments affect a comprehension of the moral life and the value of human behavior.
 The course will begin with a study of “virtue ethics” and will use this ethical theory as a basis for dialogue with the ethics of the non-Christian belief systems of Feuerbach, Marx, Freud, and Nietzsche.
 Students will develop the tools to make ethical decisions about critical issues facing the human community.
+This course is cross-listed as L.CTL-277.
+The courses are identical but transcripts will reflect the course number (L.REL or L.CTL) that a student registers for and completes.
 Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB-130, L.LIB-135, or L.LIB-220.
 3 credits.

 L.REL-345: Issues in Christian Ethics-AV